emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 # A Beginning

-A year or so ago, Test Double's interviewing process looked something like this:
+A year or so ago, we at Test Double decided our interview process needed some major refinements.
+For context, here's what we had:

   * Initial set-up / scheduling call with candidate
   * Pairing session #1